Binary-05/Library-api/README.md

 # Troubleshooting
 Common Issues
-Error: "Invalid token" - Check that the JSON Web Token is valid and properly formatted
-Error: "Unauthorized" - Check that the user is authenticated and authorized to access the requested resource
+Error: "Bad request" - Check that the right data is sent to the database

 # Getting Help
 Open an issue on the GitHub repository